Watershed Physical Description

 method implements the regulations for precipitation when estimating the standard project flood which is described in USACE,

 EM 1110-2-1411 (March 1965).
-The SCS hypothetical storm method implements the primary precipitation distributions for design analysis using Natural Resources Conservation Service (NRCS)
+The hypothetical storm method implements the primary precipitation distributions for design analysis using Natural Resources Conservation Service (NRCS)

 criteria Techncial Release 55 (June 1986).
 The HMR52 method can be used for computing the probable maximum